james-ashby/OOP-Grid-Game-Assignment/README.md

 Object Oriented university project created by James Ashby, Nicky Faulding and Corey Sutcliffe.

-This was a Grid Based game assignment created in C++ using RayLib.
+This was a Grid Based game assignment created using a C++ wrapper for Raylib.